DuckDuckGo: Tor access

 In August 2010, DuckDuckGo introduced anonymous searching, including an exit enclave, for its search engine traffic using Tor network and enabling access through a "Tor hidden service" (onion service). ' (deprecated) was the DuckDuckGo v2 onion service on Tor.
 This allows anonymity by routing traffic through a series of encrypted relays.
-Weinberg stated: "I believe this fits right in line with our privacy policy.
-Using Tor and DDG, you can now be end to end anonymous with your searching.
-And if you use our encrypted homepage, you can be end to end encrypted as well."
+Weinberg said, "I believe this fits right in line with our privacy policy.
+Using Tor and DDG, you can now be end-to-end anonymous with your searches.
+And if you use our encrypted homepage, you can be end-to-end encrypted as well."

 In July 2021, DuckDuckGo introduced a new v3 onion service, with a new link: '.

 Bangs

-DuckDuckGo includes "!Bang" keywords, which give users the ability to search on specific third-party websites – using the site's own search engine if applicable.
-As of August 2020, 13,564 "bangs" for a diverse range of internet sites are available.
+DuckDuckGo includes "!Bang" keywords, which let users search specific third-party websites using the site's own search engine, if applicable.
+As of May 2026, 13,566 "bangs" for a diverse range of internet sites are available.
 In December 2018, around 2,000 "bangs" were deleted.
-Some of them were deleted due to being broken, while others, such as searches of pirated content sites, were deleted for liability reasons.
+Some were deleted because they were broken, while others, such as searches for pirated content sites, were deleted for liability reasons.

+Duck.ai

+Duck.ai (known as DuckDuckGo AI Chat during beta) is an opt-in chatbot that enables users to interact anonymously and privately with multiple large language models (LLMs).
+The service functions as an extension to Search Assist, and is also slightly similar to Google's own AI service, Gemini.
+Introduced as a freemium service in June 2024 and exiting beta in March 2025, Duck.ai provides free access to models by companies like OpenAI, Anthropic and Mistral AI, while users with the DuckDuckGo subscription can receive higher usage limits and access to more advanced model versions.
+DuckDuckGo says that conversations within Duck.ai are stored locally on the user's device, and that prompts and outputs are not retained for model training because all data sent to providers is anonymized.
+No metadata about the user or their device is shared with AI companies.
+Users can disable Duck.ai and/or Search Assist.
+Computeractive said Duck.ai was their preferred privacy-focused AI.

+Duck.ai Image Gen is a feature that allows users to create AI-generated images by entering descriptive prompts.
+Generated images are stored locally on users' devices, with C2PA-compliant metadata for verification.
+The feature exited beta in January 2026.
+The optional ability to add reference images was also added around that time.

+Voice chat was also added to Duck.ai in January 2026.

+AI poll

+From January 16–26, 2026, DuckDuckGo ran a poll asking whether or not users approved of the AI features available on the site, due to criticism of AI.
+90% of people voted "No AI", while 10% voted "Yes AI".
+No changes were made to DuckDuckGo as a result of the poll's final results, but two new DuckDuckGo websites were created, one with AI, and the other without AI.